jeremy-prater/ks-s22-mods/README.md

 - Steps to install (linux or mac os)

+- Pre requirements : git, python

-1. go to the display code directory
+1. Clone this repo and go to the display code directory
 ```
 cd s22_display
 ```